 - Faculty: Faculty of Science

-I have been a lecturer in psychology at Portsmouth since 1995.
+I am the Associate Head for Education in the Department of Psychology responsible for the day-to-day management and development of our taught programmes.
+I have been lecturing in psychology at Portsmouth since 1995.
 Prior to that, I completed my PhD at the University of Southampton Institute of Sound & Vibration Research where I also worked as a Research Assistant for four years.
 The focus of my PhD work investigated the physical and psychological causes of motion sickness.
-I also hold an MSc in Information Systems Design and undergraduate degree in Psychology, from the University of Portsmouth.
+I also hold an MSc in Information Systems Design and undergraduate degree in Psychology from the University of Portsmouth.

 My main research work is in the area of applied psychology, specifically the personal and social impact of technology.
-I have authored and co-authored academic papers on a range of human factors issues including mobile HCI and interface design; mediated communication, online identity and impression formation; health and age related effects of technology; visual perception; the use of virtual displays; and the aetiology of car, air and sea-sickness.
+I have authored and co-authored academic papers on a range of human factors issues including mobile HCI and interface design; mediated communication, online impression formation, self-presentation in employability contexts; well-being and age related effects of technology; visual perception; the use of virtual displays; and the aetiology of car, air and sea-sickness.

-I also maintain a healthy enthusiasm and interest in the development and use of psychometric tests to assess cognitive ability and personality differences.
-I am an EFPA accredited European Test User (Level 2: Work & Organisational Assessment) and qualified with the British Psychological Society’s Register of Competence in Psychological Testing (Level A; Level B Intermediate Plus)
+I also maintain a healthy enthusiasm in the development and use of psychometric tests to assess cognitive ability and personality differences.
+I am an EFPA accredited European Test User (Level 2: Work & Organisational Assessment) and qualified with the British Psychological Society’s Register of Competence in Psychological Testing (Level A; Level B Intermediate Plus).